 Here at VAUDE, environmental friendliness goes well beyond our products.
 Ecological principles also apply to how we represent our company and to our marketing activities.
 We voluntarily apply these guiding principles and have developed a code of conduct for ourselves.

 We do not use carpets in our trade fair booths, we rely exclusively on FSC-certified, untreated wood, use low-energy lighting options, avoid single-use items and also take sustainability into consideration in our catering decisions.

 In addition, we try to use each module we build at least three times.
-In many cases we manage to use them much longer.
+In many cases we manage to use them significantly longer.
 Over time, our suppliers have become familiar with our requirements and many of them only offer us environmentally friendly products.

 In outfitting our stores, we use natural materials exclusively such as regionally grown untreated ash wood.
 Linoleum and steel are also used.

 They not only provide us with clear rules within the company, they also help our international partners build trade fair stands that meet our standards.

 Please contact Jenz Nothaft if you have any questions about the trade fair guidelines: